 If not treated, some plants could transfer disease, bacteria and/or little unextpected friends, like snails.
 Be sure to quarantine any live plants before you add them to your tank.

 So What Plants Are Good For Betta Fish?

-Even with drawbacks keep in mind there are many plants that are great for Betta tanks.
-To help you decide which live plant is best for your Betta we included care instructions next to each plant description below.
+Even with drawbacks, keep in mind many plants are great for Betta tanks.
+To help you decide which live plant is best for your Betta, we included care instructions next to each plant description below.

 You can also check out this list featuring 12 easy Betta fish plants.

 The Java Fern is a great live plant for Betta fish, it’s super easy to grow and doesn’t require any special lighting, substrate, fertilizer or Co2.
 A full grown Java Fern can be up to 13″(inches) high and 6″(inches) wide.

 The Java Fern will do best in a tank that is at least 10 gallons in size, which is an excellent size tank for your Betta along with a few tank mates.